StarGate01/YkOtpApplet/README.md

 </details>

-Next, send the initial boot ADPU to create the applet, or use the VS Code  test task configured:
+Next, send the initial boot APDU to create the applet, or use the VS Code  test task configured:

 ```
 $ opensc-tool -r 'Virtual PCD 00 00' -s '80 b8 00 00 0e 07 a0 00 00 05 27 20 01 05 00 00 02 F F 7f'